raspberrypilearning/3D-scene/en/step_4.md

 ## Set the scene

 In this step you will set the scene by creating or choosing a backdrop.
-You will decide which sprites you want to include and/or make to create the appearance of 3-dimensions.

-**Walking in the hills**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}
+You will also  create and/or make sprites go in your scenery in frontoft he backdrp.

+**Shark loops*: [See inside](https://scratch.mit.edu/projects/454124566/editor){:target="_blank"}

 --- no-print ---

 <div class="scratch-preview">
-  <iframe src="https://scratch.mit.edu/projects/445193602/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
+  <iframe src="https://scratch.mit.edu/projects/454124566/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

+A Backdrop is **always** at the back and cannot move.
+In this example project, the Backdrop is **Sky**.
+Sprites can move around the stage, and be in front of or behind other sprites.
+In this example project the **Shark** sprite is able to rise from behind the waves because the waves are not drawn on the backdrop. **Waves** is a sprite.

 --- /no-print ---